Amity High School (Oregon)

 Amity High School is a public high school in Amity, Oregon, United States.

 Academics

 In 2008, 86% of the school's seniors received a high school diploma.
 Of 66 students, 57 graduated, seven dropped out, and two received a modified diploma.

 Community

 Since 1995, the high school has put on an annual spring community event called The Daffodil Festival to let students get the first-hand experience in hospitality and tourism.

+Amity also annually puts on a May Day celebration that has been in practice since 1924.

+Athletics

+Amity High School athletic teams compete in the OSAA 3A-3 PacWest Conference.

+Football team success

+During a 6 year stretch between 1998-2003 Amity's football team made it to the 2A State championship game every year winning 5.
+During this period the team accrued a record of 75-3.